stratospheric-dev/stratospheric-website/content/blog/stratospheric-1.7-release.md

 If you've already purchased the eBook, you can now download the latest version at no extra charge in your [Leanpub Book Library](https://leanpub.com/user_dashboard/library).

-For further questions, feedback, errata, either drop us a message (info@stratospheric.dev) or open an [issue at the GitHub repository](https://github.com/stratospheric-dev/stratospheric/issues).
+For further questions, feedback, or errata, either drop us a message (info@stratospheric.dev) or open an [issue at the GitHub repository](https://github.com/stratospheric-dev/stratospheric/issues).

-PS: We're about two upload the next videos for the [Stratospheric online course](https://stratospheric.dev/online-course/).
-Expect more information about this topic in the next weeks.
+PS: We're about to upload the next videos for the [Stratospheric online course](https://stratospheric.dev/online-course/).
+You can expect more information about this topic in the next few days.